 - Completion of advanced mathematics courses with a grade of C or higher can validate an earlier grade of D or F in the sequence provided that the material in the advanced course substantially builds upon the earlier course.
 Typically, Algebra II validates Algebra I, but not Geometry.

 - Courses selecting topics from the 1997 California Standards as a base usually receive the following unit values: Algebra 1 (1.0 unit), Geometry (1.0 unit), Algebra 2 (1.0 unit), Trigonometry (0.5 units), Mathematical Analysis (1.0 unit), Linear Algebra (0.5 units), Probability and Statistics (0.5 units), Advanced Placement Probability and Statistics (1.0 unit) and Calculus (1.0 unit).
 Trigonometry is usually embedded in intermediate algebra, mathematical analysis or precalculus, and the preceding refers only to stand alone courses.
 Most courses titled precalculus are based on selected trigonometry and mathematical analysis standards and receive 1.0 unit.
-Each course in a rigorous integrated sequence (such as IMP I, II, III, IV, or as indicated in the Common Core State Standards for Mathematics Appendix A [PDF]) receives 1.0 unit.
+Each course in a rigorous integrated sequence (as indicated in Appendix A of the Common Core State Standards for Mathematics [PDF]) receives 1.0 unit.

 - Courses that are based largely on repetition of material from a prerequisite or prior course (for example as test preparation or pre-college review) will not be approved.

 - Other rigorous courses that use mathematical concepts, include a mathematics prerequisite, and that are intended for 11th and 12th grade students, such as discrete mathematics or computer science may also satisfy the requirement.
 Such courses must deepen students’ understanding of mathematics by incorporating the depth implied by the Competencies statement [PDF].